 I read Peter Hamilton's time travel short story "If at First" and I was satsified.
 The contrast wasn't quite as high as I might like -- but in average to bright light it was very readable.

 I knew a number of my favorite authors had books coming out over the summer, all in hardcover, and while I wanted to read them on my summer vacation to Lake Champlain, I didn't want to lug all those books along.
 And, truth be told, I didn't really want to pay the hard cover price when the Kindle editions were running $9.99 to $12.99.

 So I got the Kindle Touch, and my journey toward the digital side was complete.

-I've always been a fan of print books, and I still am, but since getting the Kindle Touch I've read five books -- The Lost Fleet: Invincible, Redshirts, The Praxis, The Sundering, Caliban's War, and Newton's Wake.
+I've always been a fan of print books, and I still am, but since getting the Kindle Touch I've read five books -- The Lost Fleet: Invincible, Redshirts, Dread Empire's Fall: The Praxis, Dread Empire's Fall: The Sundering, Caliban's War, and Newton's Wake.
 I'd read a few ebooks before on the iPad, including all of Peter Hamilton's Void trilogy, but the Kindle's form factor beat the iPad's.

 The iPad's text is crisper, but the device itself is heavier (I'm using the iPad 2; I'm not sure about the iPad 3).
 The Kindle Touch is the same size as a paperback and like a paperback its as easy to read reclining on the beach as it is in bed or on the couch.
 There are times I've wished for greater contrast (and coveted Amazon's new line of Paperwhite Kindles) but it never kept me from reading.